Database Source XML Configuration Reference

 Even if your database records aren’t available through a URI, you must still provide a value that will be different for all items, since the Coveo index also uses the uri value as a unique identifier for items.
 In this case, you can use a dynamic value whose value is unique to each item.

-However, Coveo strongly discourages using dynamic expressions that populate the Uri field with metadata extracted through a subquery.
-If the subquery ever fails, Coveo won’t be able to resolve the Uri value.
-As a result, the impacted content items won’t be indexed or might be deleted from your index.
-To prevent such issues, Coveo is considering forbidding this practice in the future.
+However, Coveo forbids using dynamic expressions that populate the Uri field with metadata extracted through a subquery.
+This is because Coveo wouldn’t be able to resolve the Uri value should the query ever fail.
+As a result, the impacted content items wouldn’t be indexed or might be deleted from your index.

 See also ClickableUri and PrintableUri.